 Display of the City’s Big Trucks Returns to Stepanek Park

-Climb into the operator’s seat of some of the big trucks used by the city’s Department of Public Works as the City of Rockville joins the American Public Works Association to celebrate National Public Works Week, Monday, May 22-Friday, May 26.
+Rockville will join the American Public Works Association to celebrate National Public Works Week from Monday, May 22-Friday, May 26.

 APWA first sponsored National Public Works Week in 1960.
 Today, more than 30,000 APWA members in the U.S. and Canada use the week to energize and educate the public about the important contributions of public works, including planning, building, managing and operating infrastructure and services in our communities.